XO3D Studio · Guide

 Common questions, answered.

-Can I use a render farm to produce product CGI more cheaply than a studio?
+Can I use a render farm instead of a studio?

 Does XO3D use render farms internally?